webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

-The 'vpxx' Sample Entry Box specifies the coding of Video Partition Codec samples, and contains a 'vpcC' box that contains decoding and display configuration information. 'vpxx' indicates the generic class used to generate a box instance identified by the 4CC of the specific codec used.
+The 'vpxx' Sample Entry Box specifies the coding of Video Partition Codec samples, and contains a 'vpcC' box that contains decoding and display configuration information. 'vpxx' indicates the generic class used to generate a box instance, identified by the 4CC of the specific codec used.
-The 4CC codes currently defined by this spec are 'vp08', 'vp09', 'vp10'.
+The 4CC codes currently defined by this spec are 'vp08', 'vp09', and 'vp10'.

 #### Syntax